Climate Science

 Fossil fuels consist of carbon that hasn't been in the air for hundreds of millions of years, and when it was in the air, the climate was something for which dinosaurs, not humans, were well adapted.
 Our infrastructure, food and water systems, bodies, and nature around us are not suited to withstand the higher global temperatures of that previous age.

-Biodiversity Loss
+IPBES: Ecological Services and Biodiversity Loss

 Ecosystems around the world are being impacted by human-caused climate change, from coral reefs to Arctic tundra.
 This is a major driver of the Earth's sixth mass extinction.

-For example, we've lost 50% of the world's tropical coral reefs in the last 30 years from 1˚C of global warming since 1900.
+For example, we lost 50% of the world's tropical coral reefs in the last 30 years from 1˚C of global warming since 1900.
 Most of that warming occurred in the last four decades.

 The differences in damage to life on Earth between 1.5˚C and 2˚C of global warming are enormous.
 According to the IPCC SR15 report (above), we'll lose 70-90% of the world's coral reefs from 1.5˚C warming and 98-100% from 2˚C warming.
 The difference is about 20 years of emissions at the current rate.